gorkafraga/guidesbook/1-General tools/GUIDE_Jupyter book.md

 # Jupyter book
-Create a publication-quality book and documentation
+Create a publication-quality book and documentation made from a bunch of markdown files
 Documentation: https://jupyterbook.org/en/stable/intro.html

 ## Basic workflow